RogueScholar/mpc-qt/README.md

-## Media Player Classic Qute Theater
+# Media Player Classic - Qute Theater

-A clone of Media Player Classic reimplemented in Qt.
+## A clone of Media Player Classic reimplemented in Qt.

-![screenshot]
+![Screenshot][1]

-[Media Player Classic Home Cinema][mpc-hc] (mpc-hc) is considered by many to be the quintessential media player for the Windows desktop.
-Media Player Classic Qute Theater (mpc-qt) aims to reproduce most of the interface and functionality of mpc-hc while using [libmpv] to play video instead of DirectShow.
+[Media Player Classic - Home Cinema][2] (mpc-hc) is considered by many to be the quintessential media player for the Windows desktop.
+Media Player Classic - Qute Theater (mpc-qt) aims to reproduce most of the interface and functionality of mpc-hc while using [libmpv][3] to play video instead of DirectShow.

 ## Releases

-There is no RC.
-Despite this situation, you may test it out and determine if what works is satisfying for you.
-If not, please open an issue that may motivate the developer in a helpful direction.
+There is currently no official build/release.
+Despite this, you may [build it from source][4] and determine if the experience from the current codebase is satisfactory to you.
+If not, please open an issue that may direct the developers in a helpful direction.

-The best version is git master, and everyone are encouraged to increase their computer-fu by compiling from source. (see sections below.)
-Compiling from source gives you several advantages over the usual user, such the ability to use latest and pre-release software regardless of where it comes from.
-Unix users, there could even be packages in your distro that help with this. (e.g.
+Compiling from source offers several advantages over pre-built releases, such as the ability to use the most current codebase instead of a snapshot of some earlier state.
+There could also be unofficial packages in some Linux distribution archives (e.g. [Arch User Repository][5], [FreshPorts][6]) available for installation.
-[aur], [ports].)

-There are builds for Windows users on the release page.
-Every now and then the developer makes a Windows build based on a recent commit and posts it on the releases page.
-These use time-based versioning (e.g. 17.07 corresponds to 2017 July), are provided for the convenience of Windows users who usually do not have a development environment, and should not be considered to represent any serious release-worthy snapshot in any way.
-This may change when the program is more feature-complete.

 ## Features

 Nearly everything that mpc-hc does.
 For the most part, unwritten portions relate to setting options and streaming from devices.

-### Improvements over mpc-hc
+### Improvements over MPC-HC

-**Multiple playlists:**  When you're watching shows on your backlog, load every show into separate playlists and still keep track of the last played file *for each playlist*.
+**Multiple playlists:**  When you're watching shows on your backlog, load every show into separate playlists and still keep track of the last played file _for each playlist_.
 Finally you can eliminate the need to keep track of your progress in a spreadsheet, all while never leaving the comfort of your favorite media player.